Professor Ruth Harris PhD, MSc, BSc (Hons), RGN, FRCN, FEANS

 Biography

 Ruth Harris is a nurse and health service researcher.
-Her research focuses on understanding how complex nursing and interprofessional interventions contribute to healthcare delivery, patient outcome, and patient experience of care, particularly for older people and those with long-term conditions.
+Her research focuses on the development and evaluation of complex nursing interventions to improve fundamental care and explaining how the organisation of interprofessional teams and services has an impact on patient experience and outcome of care, particularly for older people and those with long-term conditions.
+She is also a deputy director of the NIHR Health & Social Care Workforce Research Unit based in the Policy Institute at King’s.

 Ruth is particularly interested in evaluating complex care interventions and approaches to organising care delivery.
 Most of her work uses mixed methods and she has expertise in realist synthesis and evaluation.
-Her current and recently completed work includes the first national evaluation of intentional rounding in the UK, a study to evaluate the feasibility and impact of patients, carers and staff collaborating to develop and implement changes to increase supervised and independent therapeutic patient activity in acute stroke units, and realist synthesis of the leadership of complex integrated care systems.
+Her current work includes developing the initial programme theory for interventions to reduce diabetes distress for people with type 1 diabetes as part of the NIHR PGfAR D-Stress study.
+Recently completed work includes the first national evaluation of intentional rounding in the UK, a realist synthesis of the leadership of complex integrated care systems and a realist synthesis of local accreditation programmes to improve quality of care in acute NHS Trusts commissioned by the Chief Nursing Officer for England's Policy and Strategy Unit.

-Ruth is Chair of the Royal College of Nursing Research Society, a member of the National Institute for Health Research (NIHR), a member of the Trainees Coordinating Centre Doctoral Research Fellowship Panel (TCCDRF), a member of the Council of Deans for Health Research Advisory Group, and an associate editor of the International Journal of Nursing Studies and a Fellow of the European Academy of Nursing Science (EANS).
+Ruth is a former chair of the Royal College of Nursing Research Forum, a member of the Editorial Board of the International Journal of Nursing Studies, a member of the Council of Deans for Health Research Advisory Group and currently serves as a panel member of the NIHR Doctoral Fellowship Programme.
+She is a Fellow of the Royal College of Nursing (FRCN) and the European Academy of Nursing Science (FEANS).

 Enquiring about potential PhD supervision